 Breather Level: Thieves' Town (Blind's Hideout).
-It is MUCH smaller and shorter than all of the other Dark World dungeons.
+It is MUCH smaller and shorter than all of the other Dark World dungeons; in fact, you can obtain the Map, Compass and Big Key less than a minute after entering the dungeon.
 The only difficult part is the boss.

 Game Breaker: The Cane of Byrna makes you invincible and simultaneously deals damage to enemies.
 Most experienced players contend that "Only wimps use the cane."

 The Bombos Medallion might cost a bit of magic, but it will destroy nearly any enemy on the screen outside of bosses.
 The one boss it works on is Kholdstare, whose shield of ice can be broken much more quickly with the Bombos Medallion than with the Fire Rod, and with less magic consumption.
 The Ether Medallion can also count, as even though it doesn't kill as many enemies, the ones it freezes can be hit with the Hammer for magic jars.